This information will help you if you are concerned about how COVID-19 may impact your work and finances.

 We are also working hard to increase awareness amongst occupational health professionals of the risks associated with Crohn’s and Colitis.

 Your individual circumstances may mean you can work at home.
 However, you may be worried about the people you live with going out to work.
-See our information on communication and wellbeing to help you have a conversation about your risk and concerns.
-Mind also has information on mental wellbeing as restrictions ease.
+See our information on communication and wellbeing to help you discuss your risk and concerns.
+Mind also has information on mental wellbeing.

 If you cannot work because you have coronavirus symptoms or are self-isolating, you may be able to get some money from the government to help with lost earnings.